m417z/ntdoc/descriptions/rtldospathnametontpathname_u.md

 ### `DosFileName` [IN]

-A DOS-style file path/UNC Path that will be converted into Nt-Style Path.
+A DOS-style file path/UNC Path that will be converted into NT Path.

 If **DosFileName** only contains file component, it resolves it by using the process's current directory `(NtCurrentPeb()->ProcessParameters->CurrentDirectory)`